modin-project/modin/docs/flow/modin/core/storage_formats/index.rst

 Modin supports several execution backends (storage format + execution engine).
 Calling any DataFrame API function will end up in some backend-specific method.
-The query compiler is a bridge between pandas DataFrame API and the actual Modin Dataframe implementation for the corresponding backend.
+The query compiler is a bridge between pandas DataFrame API and the actual low-level Modin Dataframe implementation for the corresponding execution.

 .. image:: /img/simplified_query_flow.svg
     :align: right